willthames/octopress/source/_posts/2012-09-17-glasshouse-50km.markdown

 well have a couple of cracks at the 50km distance again, but I'll concentrate on improving upon that distance before going any longer.
 And I can definitely improve just by trail running more frequently, even at the shorter distances.

+And finally, the Garmin data.
+Obviously the bit where I go 40km/h (and indeed the following km where I go sub 5:00/km for the only time) should be ignored.

+<iframe width='465' height='548' frameborder='0' src='http://connect.garmin.com:80/activity/embed/223118696'></iframe>